GSA/digitalgov.gov/content/news/2023/06/2023-06-13-how-to-choose-the-right-metrics-for-your-intranet.md

 Common intranet objectives for federal agencies vary based on the specific mission, goals, and [user needs](https://digital.gov/2015/07/20/the-content-corner-determining-your-users-needs/) of the agency.
 Nevertheless, they often include:

-* Enhancing internal communication: The intranet should foster efficient and effective communication between departments, teams, and individuals within the agency.
+* **Enhancing internal communication**: The intranet should foster efficient and effective communication between departments, teams, and individuals within the agency.
-* Promoting collaboration: The intranet should provide access to tools and platforms that support collaborative work, such as document sharing, project management, and communication channels.
+* **Promoting collaboration**: The intranet should provide access to tools and platforms that support collaborative work, such as document sharing, project management, and communication channels.
-* Streamlining processes: By providing easy access to resources, tools, and applications, the intranet should improve internal workflows and processes.
+* **Streamlining processes**: By providing easy access to resources, tools, and applications, the intranet should improve internal workflows and processes.
-* Centralizing information: The intranet should serve as a centralized, reliable source of essential information, such as policies, procedures, news updates, and more.
+* **Centralizing information**: The intranet should serve as a centralized, reliable source of essential information, such as policies, procedures, news updates, and more.
-* Fostering a strong agency culture: By encouraging engagement, sharing successes, and strengthening the sense of community, the intranet can help build a solid agency culture.
+* **Fostering a strong agency culture**: By encouraging engagement, sharing successes, and strengthening the sense of community, the intranet can help build a solid agency culture.
-* Supporting professional development: The intranet should provide learning resources, training materials, and opportunities for skill development and career growth.
+* **Supporting professional development**: The intranet should provide learning resources, training materials, and opportunities for skill development and career growth.

 Each of these objectives requires a unique set of metrics for evaluation.
 Below, we'll delve deeper into the types of metrics that might align with these objectives and how to use them effectively.